 Can I get medication if I need it?

 Counseling Services has a part-time psychiatrist on staff to assist with the medication needs of our clients.
 Your counselor will decide whether or not to refer you to the psychiatrist.
 Our psychiatrist is available only to ongoing clients of Counseling Services; students who want medication but not counseling will be referred to other providers.
 Please see the FAQ regarding Medications section below.

 Counseling services are confidential.
 We will not give any information to anyone without your written consent.
 This includes your parents and other offices or departments in the university.
 Our records are defined as confidential medical records by both state and federal law.
 We keep records for seven years, and then they are shredded.
 There are a few exceptions to the rules of confidentiality.
 These include cases of child or elder abuse or neglect, court orders to release information, or situations where we believe the client is a serious and immediate danger to self or others.
 Please feel free to discuss your questions about privacy and confidentiality with your counselor.
 Please read our policies information for more details.

 What services do we offer?

 Our primary service is individual student counseling for a wide variety of problems and issues.
 We also offer therapeutic groups as well as healthy living workshops on a variety of topics.
-We are also active in campus outreach and offer a variety of workshops and presentations.
 We also have task forces on Alcohol and Drug Awareness as well as Sexual Assault Awareness and Prevention.
 These task forces offer programming throughout campus and in the community.

 What if I have an drug or alcohol problem?